ttc-freebies/plugin-responsive-images/site/docs/documentation/layouts/settings.md

 ### A note for people updating to version 4:
 ### The old code will not work, you have to edit all your instanses.

+### Since version 4.0.6 there is no need for custom overrides for the core views.
+The plugin will handle it automatically.